AaravKhanduja/python_password_checker/README.md

 If the above command does not work follow the three steps:

 1. Download main.py(https://shorturl.at/kmvzV) and move it to your desktop
-2. Then run
+2. Then run the following command on terminal

 `cd Desktop/`

-3. And then run
-`python3 main.py {input_password_to_check}`
+3. And then run the following command on terminal `python3 main.py {input_password_to_check}`

  The code will successfully compile and tell you how many times the password was found and whether you should change your password.